Thank you for taking the time to have a look.

 2020 Community Producer with the Different Light Collective - Hope & Light Project

-In 2011 I was offered (together with fellow performer Jane Scott) the opportunity to revive a closed Spilsby Theatre.
+In 2011 I began volunteering time (together with fellow performer Jane Scott) to revive the closed Spilsby Theatre.
 In 2013 myself and Jane were presented the East Lindsey Culture in the Community Award and East Lindsey Community Champions Award for our work.

 In 2015 Spilsby Theatre had to close due to a range of issues with the Grade II listed building (originally a Sessions House).
 Since then I have networked and grown a team of locally based, skilled people able to take on the challenge of transforming the building into a thriving community arts venue.
 Successful funding bids to the National Lottery Heritage Fund, the Architectural Heritage Fund and the Theatres Trust have enabled the project to gain moment.